Staff & Faculty Directory

 - Email: arbel@allard.ubc.ca

 View ProfileEfrat Arbel is an Associate Professor at the University of British Columbia Allard School of Law.
-Her research examines how legal rights are negotiated and defined in liminal legal spaces like the border, the detention center, and the prison.
+Her work focuses on the law and policy of immigration detention, refugee protection, and border governance.
 She has published widely in these fields.
+She is a member of the Bar of British Columbia, and was honoured with a King’s Counsel designation in 2025.

 -